Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: Numerical results

 \section{Numerical results}

-We first report the performance of AQC(p), AQC(exp) and QAOA for a series of Hermitian positive definite dense matrices with varying condition numbers, together with the performance of RM and vanilla AQC.
-The details of the setup of the numerical experiments are given in the supplemental materials.
+We first report the performance of AQC(p), AQC(exp), and QAOA for a series of Hermitian positive definite dense matrices with varying condition numbers, together with the performance of RM and vanilla AQC.
+The details of the setup of the numerical experiments are given in Appendix~\ref{app:numerics}.

-Fig~\ref{fig:HPD} shows how the total runtime $T$ depends on the condition number $\kappa$ and the accuracy $\epsilon$ for the Hermitian positive definite case.
+Figure~\ref{fig:HPD} shows how the total runtime $T$ depends on the condition number $\kappa$ and the accuracy $\epsilon$ for the Hermitian positive definite case.
 The numerical scaling is reported in Table~\ref{tab:HPD_scaling}.
-For the $\kappa$ dependence, despite that RM and AQC(1) share the same asymptotic linear complexity with respect to $\kappa$, we observe that the preconstant of RM is larger due to its Monte Carlo strategy and the mixed state nature resulting in the same scaling of errors in fidelity and density (see supplementary materials for a detailed explanation).
+For the $\kappa$ dependence, despite that RM and AQC(1) share the same asymptotic linear complexity with respect to $\kappa$, we observe that the preconstant of RM is larger due to its Monte Carlo strategy and the mixed state nature resulting in the same scaling of errors in fidelity and density (see Appendix~\ref{app:RM} for a detailed explanation).
 The asymptotic scaling of the vanilla AQC is at least $\Or(\kappa^2)$.
-When higher fidelity (0.999) is desired, the cost of vanilla AQC becomes too expensive, and we only report the timing of RM, AQC(p), AQC(exp) and QAOA.
+When higher fidelity (0.999) is desired, the cost of vanilla AQC becomes too expensive, and we only report the timing of AQC(p), AQC(exp), and QAOA.
 For the $\kappa$ dependence tests, the depth of QAOA ranges from 8 to 60.
 For the $\epsilon$ dependence test, the depth of QAOA is fixed to be 20.
-We find that the runtime for AQC(p), AQC(exp) and QAOA depends approximately linearly on $\kappa$, while QAOA has the smallest runtime overall.
+We find that the runtime for AQC(p), AQC(exp), and QAOA depends approximately linearly on $\kappa$, while QAOA has the smallest runtime overall.
 It is also interesting to observe that although the asymptotic scalings of AQC(1) and AQC(2) are both bounded by $\Or(\kappa \log \kappa)$ instead of $\Or(\kappa)$, the numerical performance of AQC(2) is much better than AQC(1); in fact, the scaling is very close to that with the optimal value of $p$.
 For the $\epsilon$ dependence, the scaling of RM and AQC(p) is $\Or(1/\epsilon)$, which agrees with the error bound.
 Again the preconstant of RM is slightly larger.
 Our results also confirm that AQC(exp) only depends poly logarithmically on $\epsilon$.
 Note that when $\epsilon$ is relatively large, AQC(exp) requires a longer runtime than that of AQC(p), and it eventually outperforms AQC(p) when $\epsilon$ is small enough.
 The numerical scaling of QAOA with respect to $\epsilon$ is found to be only $\Or(\log^{1.5}(1/\epsilon))$ together with the smallest preconstant.